epiverse-trace/tutorials-middle/learners/setup.md

 * If your version of R is older than the one required, download and install the latest version of R from the [R project website](https://cran.rstudio.com/) for your operating system.

 * After installing a new version of R, you will have to reinstall all your packages with the new version.
-For Windows, there is a package called `installr` that can help you with upgrading your R version and migrate your package library.
+For Windows, there is a package called `installr` that can help you with upgrading your R version and migrating your package library.

 * To update RStudio to the latest version, open RStudio and click on `Help > Check for Updates`.
-If a new version is available follow the instruction on screen.
+If a new version is available follow the instructions on the screen.
 By default, RStudio will also automatically notify you of new versions every once in a while.

 ::::::::::::::::::::::::::::: callout